smathilakath/Project-Barack47/README.md

-Passport Office Simulation challenge - Clear Tax - Author : Sumod Madhavan
+Codename : Barack 47 / Author : Sumod Madhavan
 ==========================================================================

-<p>You are in charge of managing / building a passport service office.
-The job of your office is to take passport applications by citizens, and issue them a new passport.</p>
+<p>You are in charge of managing / building a barack service office.
+The job of your office is to take barack applications by citizens, and issue them a new barack.</p>
-For a passport to be issued, you have three independent steps that need to be taken:
+For a barack to be issued, you have three independent steps that need to be taken:

 * Document verification
 You collect documents from the person, and verify each document.
 Make sure they are correct, properly attested, collect ID proofs, etc.